gdbroman/broman.blog/_posts/2020/2020-09-06-do-something-dangerous.md

 Safety implying unrealization.

-And pondering scary undertakings one always concludes the worst-case _better_ than one's amygdala sets it out to be.
+And pondering scary undertakings one always concludes the worst-case _better_ than the amygdala's stories.

 We suffer only in imagination-kind-of-thing.